dominikx2002/watcalendars-assets/README.md

 The repository includes the following types of resources:

 - **Images** – logos, mockups, icons, and banners used throughout the WATcalendars project.
-- **Configuration files** – JSON, CSS, and other config files used for styling and setup.
-- **Documentation assets** – screenshots, diagrams, and instructional graphics.
 - **Other resources** – any additional files necessary for proper functioning or presentation of the WATcalendars project.

 ---